© Crown copyright 2021

 For more information businesses can check eligibility here for a coronavirus grant because of national restrictions.

-Local Authorities in England have also received a further £594 million payment, in addition to £1.1 billion payment last year, through the Additional Restrictions Grant.
-This funding is for additional business support to complement the Local Restrictions Support Grant schemes for closed and affected businesses.
+Local Authorities in England are also receiving a further £425 million of discretionary business grant funding, in addition to £1.6 billion already allocated, through the Additional Restrictions Grant.
 Local authorities have significant discretion as to how they use this funding to support businesses.

 8. Business rates